I like to say that I’m a life coach for people who are skeptical of life coaches.

 Work with me

-I work with individual clients around the world over Skype.
+I work with individual clients around the world over video conference.
+I also take on in-person clients in the Los Angeles/Glendale area.
 If you'd like to work with me, please fill out this form!
 I'd love to hear from you.